TWOB The Hollow Passage: the place I never expected to be

 Freedom wasn’t either.

-Because when she died, I didn’t feel free.
+Because when she was gone, I didn’t feel free.

-I felt something else—something no one warned me about.
+I felt something no one warned me about.

 I thought her death would be the end of the nightmare.